-During fiscal 2015, we incurred net charges totaling \$17.5 million consisting of \$13.6 million in facilities charges associated with vacating excess leased space in Roseville, Minnesota and San Rafael, California, and \$3.9 million in severance charges due to the elimination of 97 positions throughout the company.
-Cash payments for all the facilities charges will be paid by the end of our fiscal 2020.
-Cash payments for all the severance costs were paid by the end of the third quarter of our fiscal 2016.
+During fiscal 2015, we incurred net charges totaling \$17.5 million consisting of \$13.6 million in facilities charges associated with vacating excess leased space in Roseville, Minnesota and San Rafael, California, and \$3.9 million in severance charges due to the elimination of 97 positions throughout the Company.
+Cash payments for all the facilities charges will be paid by the end of fiscal 2020.
+Cash payments for all the severance costs were paid by the end of fiscal 2016.